• Account

 3) Sell on Craigslist, eBay, or Etsy

-Take a couple hours and list everything you want to get rid of on Craigslist or eBay, you might be surprised just how much extra money you can drum up.
+Take a couple of hours and list everything you want to get rid of on Craigslist, Facebook marketplace, or eBay.
+You might be surprised just how much extra money you can drum up.

 One person who is a huge proponent of selling things from around the house on eBay is Gary Vaynerchuck.
-Last year, he created a 2017 Flip Challenge to get extra people into selling things for money.
+Last year, he’s been getting people to get out to garage sales on the weekends to find stuff to flip later.

-You could also take it a step farther and turn it into a business.
+You could also take it a step further and turn it into a business.
 A couple of my sister’s friends from high school are making a full-time income via Etsy.

 One goes thrifting and looks for cool vintage items and sells them for a big premium.
-The other takes old wedding dresses from Goodwill and the like, redesigns them, and sells them for hundreds of dollars.
+The other takes old wedding dresses from Goodwill, redesigns them, and sells them for hundreds of dollars.

-So if you have an eye for design or style, that’s one direction you could take.
+So if you have an eye for design or style or have a niche hobby and can spot when things are underpriced, that’s one direction you could take.

 How to Do It